ployground/bsdploy/docs/index.rst

 BSDploy is a comprehensive tool to **provision**, **configure** and **maintain** `FreeBSD <http://www.freebsd.org>`_ `jail hosts and jails <http://www.freebsd.org/doc/en_US.ISO8859-1/books/handbook/jails-intro.html>`_.

+Its main design goal is to lower the barrier to *repeatable jail setups*.

+Instead of performing updates on production hosts you are encouraged to update the *description* of your setup, test it against an identically configured staging scenario until it works as expected and then apply the updated configuration to production with confidence.

 .. warning:: BSDploy is currently still in beta.
 While it's not considered ready for production, it is now in feature freeze mode and you are encouraged to :doc:`give it a spin </quickstart>` and `report any issues <http://github.com/tomster/bsdploy/issues>`_ that you find, so it can move to a 1.0 release – thanks!